VirgilSecurity/virgil-sdk-x/Docs/tutorial-sdk.md

     kVSSModelValue: <# Email Address #>,
     kVSSModelValidationToken: <# Validation token from confirmaton step #>
 };
-// password parameter represents a password which will be used by Virgil Service to encrypt the response.
+// password parameter represents a password which will be used
+// by Virgil Service to encrypt the response.
-// If this parameter is nil then VSSClient will generate password automatically.
+// If this parameter is nil, VSSClient will generate password automatically.
-// This password is generated new every time this request taking place.
-VSSClient will never use the same password twice.
+// This password is freshly generated every time this request takes place.
+// VSSClient will never use the same password twice.
+[self.client grabPrivateKeyWithIdentity:identity
-[self.client grabPrivateKeyWithIdentity:identity cardId:<# Virgil Card ID #> password:<# Specific password for response encryption or nil to generate it automatically #> completionHandler:^(NSData * _Nullable keyData, GUID * _Nullable cardId, NSError * _Nullable error) {
+cardId:<# Virgil Card ID #>
+password:<# Specific password for response encryption
+	or nil to generate it automatically #> completionHandler:^(NSData * _Nullable keyData,
+	GUID * _Nullable cardId,
+	NSError * _Nullable error) {
     if (error != nil) {
-        NSLog(@"Error getting the private key: %@", [error localizedDescription]);
+        NSLog(@"Error getting the private key: %@",
+        	[error localizedDescription]);
         return;
     }

-    // keyData contains the NSData object with private key in the same form as it was stored (e.g. it might be in password-protected form).
+    // keyData contains the NSData object with private key in the same form
+    // as it was stored (e.g. it might be in password-protected form).
     //...
 }];
 //...